Table of Contents

 ArgumentDescription

 <file.spl> Path where the new plan file will be written.
-The file must not already exist.
+If the file already exists, it will be overwritten.

 Examples